robcarver17/pysystemtrade/docs/userguide.md

 The stage 'wiring' is how the various stages communicate with each other.
 Generally a stage will consist of:

-1. Input methods that get data from another stage without doing any further calculation
+1. *Input* methods that get data from another stage without doing any further calculation
-2. Internal methods that do intermediate calculations within a stage  (these may be private, but are usually left exposed so they can be used for diagnostic purposes)
+2. Internal *diagnostic* methods that do intermediate calculations within a stage  (these may be private, but are usually left exposed so they can be used for diagnostic purposes)
-3. Output methods that other stages will use for their inputs.
+3. *Output* methods that other stages will use for their inputs.

 For example consider the first few items in the list above.
 Let's label them appropriately: